In need of a few new advertisement ideas?

 - What they are: App extensions encourage people to download a brand’s app through a link in your ad.

-- Who should use them: Businesses with an app to offer users
+- Who should use them: Businesses with an app to offer users can benefit from app extensions.

 4. Advertisement Ideas: Location Extensions and Store Visits for YouTube Ads